MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

             SERIAL_DRIVER_transmit_wait();

             // here: the back buffer has been sent to the LCD, the buffer can be used again for the
-            // next drawings in case of no new drawing has been already performed in the current back
+            // next drawings only if no new drawing has been already performed in the current back
             // buffer

             // reuse the old back buffer if no drawing has been already performed